wagtail/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 ``wagtailimages.models.AbstractImage``), a thumbnail of that image will be rendered.

-If you have `wagtail.wagtaildocs` installed, and the value happens to be an instance of `wagtaildocs.models.Document` (or a custom model that subclasses ``wagtaildocs.models.AbstractDocument``), a link to that document will be rendered, along with the document title, file extension and size.
+If you have `wagtail.documents` installed, and the value happens to be an instance of `wagtaildocs.models.Document` (or a custom model that subclasses ``wagtaildocs.models.AbstractDocument``), a link to that document will be rendered, along with the document title, file extension and size.